Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Drive lah

-Drive lah is Singapore’s largest car-sharing community, offering customers the ability to rent cars from locals and work towards a greener future.
+Drive lah is Singapore’s largest car-sharing community that allows customers to rent cars from locals and work towards a greener future.

 Product marketplaces let people buy products from independent sellers.
 Popular platforms include: